Kostr/UEFI-Lessons/Lessons/Lesson_70/README.md

 ```
 This code will show element, only if numeric value is even.

+Keep in mind that code defining a `name` must come before its reference in `questionref`.
+Opposite situation would lead to build failure.

 # pushthis

 Inside the question you can get the question value with the help of `pushthis` keyword, which would translate to `EFI_IFR_THIS`: